claudiodekker/inertia-laravel-testing/README.md

 );
 ```

-Alternatively, if you've disabled the [automatic component filesystem lookup in the configuration file](#publishing-the-configuration-file), you can enable the lookup on a per-assertion basis by passing `true` as the second argument instead.
+Alternatively, if you've disabled the [automatic component filesystem lookup in the configuration file](#publishing-the-configuration-file), it's possible to do the opposite and instead enable the lookup on a per-assertion basis by passing `true` as the second argument.

 ## (Page) URL